-Our expertise in centrifugal castings is supported by an on-going technical tie-up with a leading European supplier of centrifugal casting equipment.
-We currently have 10 carousel casting machines โ out of only 30 worldwide.
+Our expertise in centrifugal castings is supported by an ongoing technical tie-up with a leading European supplier of centrifugal casting equipment.
+We currently have ten of the thirty carousel casting machines available worldwide.

-The centrifugal casting process assures that the casting is free from any internal defects as all impurities are collected in the ID which is then machined clean.
+The centrifugal casting process ensures that the casting is free from any internal defects, as all the impurities are collected in the ID which is then machine cleaned.

 The process starts with a 3D model prepared in CAD which is then used to manufacture the necessary patterns and core boxes via CAM on CNC machining centers.